tsangsiu/RB109/Part_1/Mock_Written_Assessment/mock_written_assessment_edited.md

 On line 1, the method `map` is called on the two-dimensional array `[[8, 13, 27], ['apple', 'banana', 'cantaloupe']]` and passed in the block on lines 1 to 9.
 Upon the method invocation of `map`, each sub-array is assigned to the block parameter `arr` and executes the block.
 The `map` method transforms each element (which is each sub-array) based on the return value of the block.

-Inside the block that is passed to the `map` method, the `select` method is called on each sub-array and padded in the block on lines 2 to 8.
+Inside the block that is passed to the `map` method, the `select` method is called on each sub-array and passed in the block on lines 2 to 8.
 The `select` method selects elements (which are the elements of each sub-array) based on the truthiness of the return value of the block.

 Consider the first sub-array `[8, 13, 27]`, as each element is an integer, the if-clause (`item > 13`) is executed.
 In this case, the block that is passed to the `select` method returns `true` for elements that are greater than `13`.
 Therefore, only the element `27` is selected, and thus the `select` method returns a new Array `[27]`.